-Your Salesforce data is one of the most important aspects to making your Salesforce implementation successful.
+Your data is one of the most important aspects to making your Salesforce implementation successful.
 When data is structured incorrectly, not complete, or simply not visible to the right people, your adoption and usability of the platform decreases dramatically.
-One of the common issues every Salesforce customer experiences is duplicate data.
+One of the common issues every customer experiences is duplicate data.
+In this article we’ll talk a bit about salesforce duplicate management.

 There are many ways you can handle duplicates.
 You can manually review and manually merge duplicate records in Salesforce.
 This is viable if you’re overall data set is pretty small.
 For most companies, this is simply not feasible.
 There are some great tools and services that help remove the duplicates from your system (feel free to ask us about them).